CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise1.md

 ### Summary

-In this exercise, you learned how to create a workspace, create SQL database, and load sample data in SQL database.These steps gave you hands-on experience in setting up Workspace and SQL Database using Microsoft Fabric.
+In this exercise, you learned how to create a workspace, create a SQL database, and load sample data into the SQL database.
+These steps gave you hands-on experience setting up Workspace and SQL Database using Microsoft Fabric.

 Now, click on **Next** from the lower right corner to move on to the next page.